tomcritchlow/tomcritchlow.github.io/wiki/drafts/2018-10-30-junkfeeds.md

 Production of content is still mostly human today - but there is a smell in the air.
 Change is coming.
 And junkfeeds, fed by junkcontent will accelerate the problem.
 Further pushing underground junkusers who seek to protect their identity and personal space in the seas of change.

-Welcome to junkfeeds world
+Welcome to a junkfeed world.

 --

+Hold your own.

+Junkfeeds are incoherent by design.
+Designed to destroy our coherence.
+Our internal logic.
+Confusing our sense of self, our sense of space.

+--

-Publish at junkfeeds.world
+Publish at junkfeeds.world / junkfeed.world

 Outline:
 - Space has become digital junkspace has become junkfeeds